Coral reef: Coral farming

 Coral trees cultivating juvenile corals.
-Corals can be out-planted onto reefs, sold for profit, or other purposes.
+Corals can be out-planted onto reefs, sold for profit, or used for other purposes.

 Coral aquaculture, also known as coral farming or coral gardening, is showing promise as a potentially effective tool for restoring coral reefs.
 The "gardening" process bypasses the early growth stages of corals when they are most at risk of dying.
 Coral seeds are grown in nurseries, then replanted on the reef.
 Coral is farmed by coral farmers whose interests range from reef conservation to increased income.
-Due to its straight forward process and substantial evidence of the technique having a significant effect on coral reef growth, coral nurseries became the most widespread and arguably the most effective method for coral restoration.
+Due to its straightforward process and substantial evidence of the technique having a significant effect on coral reef growth, coral nurseries became the most widespread and arguably the most effective method for coral restoration.